Constitutional law of the United States: Freedom of religion

 In the United States, freedom of religion is a constitutionally protected right provided in the religion clauses of the First Amendment.
 Freedom of religion is also closely associated with separation of church and state, a concept advocated by Colonial founders such as Dr. John Clarke, Roger Williams, William Penn and later Founding Fathers such as James Madison and Thomas Jefferson.

 The long-term trend has been towards increasing secularization of the government.
 The remaining state churches were disestablished in 1820 and teacher-led public school prayer was abolished in 1962, but the military chaplaincy remains to the present day.
 Notable cases include Tennessee v.
 Scopes, Engel v.
 Vitale, Abington School District v.
 Schempp, Georgetown College v.
 Jones, Lemon v.
 Kurtzman, Goldman v.
 Weinberger, County of Allegheny v.
 ACLU, and Rosenberger v.
 University of Virginia.

 Second Amendment

-The Second Amendment states that “a well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed,”.
-It has been one of the most controversial rights in the Bill of Rights-notable cases consist of United States v.
+The Second Amendment states that "a well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed,".
+It has been one of the most controversial rights in the Bill of Rights.
+Notable cases include United States v.
 Miller (1934), Printz v.
 United States (1997), District of Columbia v.
-Heller (2008), and McDonald v.
-City of Chicago (2010).
+Heller (2008), McDonald v.
+City of Chicago (2010), and New York State Rifle & Pistol Ass'n v.
+Bruen (2022).